Do you have water seeping through your basement floor?

-Basements are an almost inevitable target for water.
-That’s because they’re underground, and there’s almost always moisture somewhere nearby.
+Basements are an inevitable target for water.
+That’s because they’re underground, and there’s almost always moisture somewhere nearby waiting to get into your basement through a crack or seam.
 If you think of an inground swimming pool, that’s what a basement is, except it’s trying to keep the water out instead of in.
-While a well-built, properly water-proofed basement could remain dry almost indefinitely, many others fail, because the job was not done correctly in the first place.
+While a well-built, properly water-proofed basement could remain dry almost indefinitely, many others fail, because the foundation was not properly waterproofed in the first place or the repair job was more of a band aid rather than a long-term waterproofing solution.

 Reasons for the Problem